hopexmooon/Mission_to_Mars/README.md

 # Mission to Mars

-To grader: I'm only adding Deliverable 1 - I'll have the rest next week and resubmit this challenge.
+To grader: For Deliverable 2 the images don't appear.
+For Deliverable 3, I changed the background color and made "Scrape New Data" button bold.